About the Journal

 The Journal of Shamanic Practice printed its first publication in the Fall 2008 with the intention of creating an ongoing dialogue on the many traditions of shamanism practiced throughout the world.
 For nearly a decade the print journal served as a collection of many voices sharing shamanic knowledge, inspiration and guidance.

 In Spring 2015, the Journal of Shamanic Practice shifted to a new and improved online format.
 Now members receive a frequent flow of articles, stories, testimonials, book reviews, art, interviews and more through our dynamic website.
 Our goal is to consistently provide support to our member community and to engage participation in the dialogue and action of living a shamanic life.

 Some of our authors have included: Ed Tick, Robert Moss, Barbara Tedlock, Paula Deham, Stephan Beyer, Jose Luis Stevens, Sandra Ingerman, Hank Wesselman, Tom Cowan, Sharon MacLeod, Jaime Meyers, Christina Pratt, Itzhak Beery, Evelyn Rysdyk, Stanley Krippner, Richard Whiteley, Jeanne Achterberg, Mary Courtis, Mary Pat Lynch, Nita Renfrew, Jonathan Horwitz, Lewis Mehl-Madrone, and many others.

-Members of the Society for Shamanic Practice can access past journals in electronic Flip Book format as a benefit of their presence in the SSP community.
-We also have hard copies available for purchase to anyone who is interested.
+Members of the Society for Shamanic Practice can access past articles as a benefit of their presence in the SSP community.
+Click here to access the digital archives of the print edition.

 Disclaimer: The views expressed in The Journal of Shamanic Practice are those of the individual authors and not necessarily those of the members or officers of the Society for Shamanic Practice.